Best Elephant Camps in Chiang Mai

 Handicrafts

-The hill tribes of Thailand are highly skilled at weaving and dyeing cotton to create beautiful clothes,scarves and bags.
-Groups such as the Karen are renown silversmiths and their exquisite creations are a huge export worldwide.
-Many of these exquisite handicrafts can be seen on sale in markets in towns (not to be mistaken for copies made in factories) and are a popular souvenir choice for tourists which also provides supplemental income for the hill tribes.
+The hill tribes of Thailand are highly skilled at dyeing and weaving cotton to create beautiful textiles that can be made into clothes, scarves and bags.
+Groups such as the Karen are known for their silversmithing skills, and Karen silver jewellery is a popular export product of Chiang Mai.
+Many of these colourful handicrafts are sold in markets in Chiang Mai, and are popular souvenirs for tourists, providing important supplemental income for hill tribes.

-For a cultural immersion experience, you could stay overnight in a village at a hill tribe homestay .
-You can cook and enjoy traditional hill tribe meals together with your host family, and experience a day in the life of a hill tribe family.
-This probably the best and most authentic way to experience the hill tribes of Thailand.
+Yes, for a cultural immersion experience, why not stay overnight in a village at a hill tribe homestay .
+You can cook and enjoy traditional hill tribe food together with your host family, and experience the daily life of the hill tribes.
+This is probably the best and most authentic way to learn about the hill tribes of Thailand.
+For more information about our hill tribe homestays please contact us.

 Useful Links